dwainetrain/minderva/README.md

 - REFACTOR(leads to better readability/editability)

-- [ ] it should have the option to indicate a in/correct
+- [ ] it should have the option to indicate a in/correct answer

 - [ ] it should show an error if a card doesn't exist for edit or delete

+- [ ] it should be refactored into a more managable scheme

 - [ ] display cards should use the display method? (the method is now obsolete, refactor logic)